 Spring Recital – A Performing Opportunity for All Students

-In mid-May, City Ballet holds its annual recital for all students in its dance programs.
-Like our Nutcracker, this is a fully costumed and staged production that offers all dancers the opportunity to experience a professional performance.
+In May, City Ballet holds its annual recital for all students in its dance programs.
+Like our Nutcracker, this is a fully costumed and staged production.
+All enrolled dancers are given the opportunity to perform in a theater production.

-City Ballet is very proud of its recital productions, and suggests new and prospective students and families may want to view the videotapes of past recitals that are available at the studio.
+City Ballet is very proud of its recital productions, and suggests new and prospective students and families may want to view the videos of past recitals that are available at the studio.

 Summer Program – A Time for Experimentation and Fun

-The relaxed atmosphere of summer classes makes them an excellent time to try a new discipline.
+Summer is an excellent time to try a new discipline.
 Dedicated ballet dancers might want to try jazz, modern or tap for a change of pace.
-Summer classes also allow serious dancers a chance to maintain or improve their technique in order to aim for a more challenging role in our next production.
+Summer classes also allow dancers to accelerate their technical and artistic development.